This article is written for staff who feel they have a substandard website managed by their IT department.

 Insourcing the tech not a good use of IT's resources

 But what about the software and servers behind the website?
 That's information technology I hear you say.

 Yes, there is technical expertise in developing, hosting and maintaining websites.
-But this is best done by people whose sole focus and expertise is building websites.
+But this is best done by people whose sole focus and expertise is building and maintaining websites.

 Your IT department looks after the hardware and software within your office.
 Yet very few organisations nowadays host their own website in-house.